Intentional Autumn Inspired Home Decor: My Simplistic Early Fall Entryway

 I tucked some faux pumpkins in our diy built-ins near the entry, and I love how their neutral tones tie into the other greens that I used.

-A simple magnolia wreath on our front closet door brought the perfect fall warmth that this space needed.
+A simple magnolia fall wreath on our front closet door brought the perfect fall warmth that this space needed.

 If you follow me on Instagram, you’ve already been introduced to my new friend above the door, isn’t he cute?!

-I scored the little boy blue at an antique shop while on vacation for twelve bucks.
+I scored the vintage little boy blue at an antique shop while on vacation for twelve bucks.
 The dealer said he was inspired by an old weathervane!
 He’s made from reclaimed wood and I love how gray and chippy he is.
 I think he brings some much needed character to our entry!

 Simplistic Early Fall Entryway Tips